fenago/snowflake-intro/lab4_analyze_pdf_invoices_java_udf_snowsight/analyze_pdf_invoices_java_udf_snowsight.md

-# Analyze PDF Invoices using Java UDF and Snowsight
+# Lab 4: Analyze PDF Invoices using Java UDF and Snowsight
 <!-- ------------------------ -->
 ## Overview

-This Quickstart is designed to help you understand the capabilities included in Snowflake’s support for unstructured data and Snowpark.
+This lab is designed to help you understand the capabilities included in Snowflake’s support for unstructured data and Snowpark.
 Although this guide is specific to processing PDF files, you can apply this pattern of processing natively in Snowflake to many types of unstructured data.
 All source code for this guide can be found on [Github](https://github.com/fenago/snowflake-intro).

 ### What You'll Need